What is Eye Lift Surgery?

 - Eyelid malposition.
 Incorrect positioning of the upper or lower eyelid.
 More common in lower blepharoplasty procedures.

-Eye Lift Surgery Outlook and Success Rates
+Eyelid Surgery Outlook and Success Rates

 Regardless of a person’s age, blepharoplasties have a high success rate.
 A 2020 study showed a 96.7% success rate among young people and 97.4% among older people.7

 In a separate study in 2018, 128 people were monitored for 6 months after their blepharoplasty procedures.
-Over 107 reported a very high satisfaction rate by the sixth month.1 None of these people developed serious complications.
+Over 107 reported a very high satisfaction rate by the sixth month.1 None of these people developed severe complications.

 In this article